msm81/git-test/README.md

-This is just a test to learn github and git commands, IT's be removed soon!
+This is just a test to learn github and git commands, It'll be removed soon!